 - b.
-Trend An elementary school shall be evaluated on improvement in the percentage of students meeting or exceeding state standards on ISAT Science.
-Improvement trend is determined by comparing the 2009 score with the average score of the three previous years.
-If the school does not have three previous years of data, the previous two years will be used.
-A school shall receive points as follows: - For schools with 0%-89.9% of students meeting or exceeding state standards on the 2009 ISAT Science assessment, points are earned as follows:
+Trend An elementary school shall be evaluated on improvement in the percentage of students meeting or exceeding state standards on ISAT science.
+Improvement trend is determined by comparing the 2013 score with the average score of the three previous years.
+If the school does not have three previous years of data, two years of data will be used.
+A school shall receive points as follows: - For schools with 0%-89.9% of students meeting or exceeding state standards on the 2013 ISAT science assessment, points are earned as follows:

 No Improvement = 0 points Improvement of at least 0.1 but under 3.0 percentage points = 1 point Improvement of at least 3.0 but under 6.0 percentage points = 2 points Improvement of at least 6.0 percentage points = 3 points a.
 Current Status - An elementary school shall be evaluated on the percentage of students in all grades who are exceeding state standards as indicated by the school's ISAT Composite.
-Current status is determined by averaging the school's ISAT Composite results from tests administered in Spring 2008 and Spring 2009.
+Current status is determined by averaging the school's ISAT Composite results from tests administered in Spring 2012 and Spring 2013.
 If the school does not have two years of data, one year of data will be used.
 A school shall receive points towards its overall performance score as follows:

-Schools with 90% or greater of students meeting or exceeding state standards on the 2009 ISAT Science assessment automatically earn 3 points regardless of improvement.
+Schools with 90% or greater of students meeting or exceeding state standards on the 2013 ISAT science assessment automatically earn 3 points regardless of improvement.